decima/cv-v2/README.md

-CV 2023
+CV
 ==================

 ## Description

-A CV generator using svelte, tailwind and daisyUI
+A CV generator using svelte, tailwind and daisyUI.

+For the old-style cv, you can still get it on [decima/cv](https://github.com/decima/cv)

 ## Usage